bag-epl/bag-epl-fhir/input/pagecontent/index.md

 <div markdown="1" class="stu-note">

-This implementation guide is under STU ballot by [HL7 Switzerland](https://www.hl7.ch/de/) until September 30th, 2025 midnight.
+This implementation guide is under STU informative ballot by [HL7 Switzerland](https://www.hl7.ch/de/) until September 30th, 2025 midnight.
 Please add your feedback via the ‘Propose a change’-link in the footer on the page where you have comments.

 [Changelog](changelog.html) with significant changes, open and closed issues.